Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/21_firstrun.md

         }
         ```

-Although both systems run Nextflow with Singularity, Gadi and Setonix have different environmental variables, filesystem layouts, job schedulers, queue structures, module names, and container cache behaviour.
-These differences affect how Nextflow executes each process.

 Before we re-run our pipeline, we want to add a few more settings to ensure we are using the HPC responsibly.
-These include options so you don't overwhelm the system (`queueSize`, `pollInterval`, `queueStatInterval`) and avoid generating duplicating files (`cache`, `stageInMode`).
-Let's add these to our HPC configs:
+These include options so you don't overwhelm the system by submitting too many jobs or job queries at once (`queueSize`, `pollInterval`, `queueStatInterval`), and options to avoid generating duplicate files (`cache`, `stageInMode`).

+Note that for Setonix, we have specified a `reservation`.
+This enables us to use reserved resources on Setonix for the duration of the workshop.
+If you are running Nextflow on Setonix outside of the workshop, this option should be omitted.

-!!! example "Exercise"
+!!! example "Exercise: Further config options"

+        1. Add the additional config options to your system-specific config file:

     === "Gadi (PBSpro)"